 - Submit your certificate to the American Psychological Association as required for CE credit.

 MHS Inc. is approved by the American Psychological Association to sponsor continuing education for psychologists.
 MHS Inc. maintains responsibility for these programs and its content.

-The following CE Online Courses will be available Spring 2014:
+The following CE Online Courses will be available Summer 2014: